GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 ```

 I will receive something like the following messages.
-Note, even if they are red, they are not error messages...
+Note, even if they are red, they are not (always) error messages...

 ```bash